 Our title mixes Hebrew and Cornish.
-‘Kehillat’ is understood as (Jewish) community and ‘Kernow’ is the ancient form for Cornwall – thus we arrive at the Jewish Community of Cornwall.
+‘Kehillat’ means [Jewish] Community and ‘Kernow’ is the ancient form for Cornwall, so we have the Jewish Community of Cornwall.

-As a community we are associated with the Reform Synagogues of Great Britain from which organisation we have received considerable help and support, especially from David Jacobs, the director of the RSGB’s synagogue support service.
-We have also, in the past, had the valuable support of Elkan & Celia Levy and their visits have always been memorable.
+We are associated with the Movement for Reform Judaism, from which we have received considerable help and support, especially from David Jacobs, until recently the Director of the MRJ’s synagogue support service.
+We have, in the past, had the valuable support of Elkan and Celia Levy (peace be upon her) and their visits have always been memorable.

-If you require further information you may visit us on our website kehillatkernow.com where there is a 'guest' page for your own comments or feel free to contact me by e-mail.
+If you require further information, please contact us through our website or feel free to contact me at: .